nansari-pour/PlatformeR/README.md

 ### Pipeline

 The package includes Bash scripts which submit and run PlatformeR for simulating data and running jobs on both SLURM and SGE systems.
-The Bash (and respective R) scripts are located in the `inst/scripts` directory.
+The Bash (and respective R) script *templates* are located in the `inst/scripts` directory and must be updated based on the specific needs of the user.

 #### SLURM system